Push sum with transmission failures: Proof of error bounds for two agents

-Let us interpret previous results for this particular case.
-The measure $\mu$ is now supported on the segment $(1,0)^\top\!-(0,1)^\top\!$ of the real plane.
 The invariance equation of Theorem~\ref{thm:invariance} becomes \begin{corollary} For 2 agents the following equation holds for the push-sum coefficient distribution $\mu$:

-where $D_1,D_2$ are the measure transformations corresponding to a delivered message from node 1 to 2 and 2 to 1, respectively, while $F_1,F_2$ are the transformations for failed transmissions by node 1 and 2, respectively. \end{corollary} \begin{proof} In the two agent setting there are four cases for the first step depending on which node is transmitting and whether it is successful or not.
+where $D_1^*, D_2^*, F_1^*, F_2^*$ are the induced measure transformations of the functions $D_1, D_2, F_1, F_2$. \end{corollary} \begin{proof} In the two agent setting there are four cases for the first step depending on which node is transmitting and whether it is successful or not.
 Let us expand the formulation of Theorem~\ref{thm:invariance}.